MarshalW/page2md/README.md

 ## Support

-For issues, feature requests, or questions, please open an issue on the [GitHub repository](https://github.com/page2md/page2md) or contact the maintainers at support@page2md.com.
+For issues, feature requests, or questions, please open an issue on the [GitHub repository](https://github.com/marshalw/page2md).

 ---